RishabhDhiman/OkHttp3Extended/README.md

 This is the extended version of OkHttp3 Library.
 Which makes networking in java easier than ever.
 This library is very easy to use.
 This library is used to get only Json Response using post method only it does not support other type of response as of now.

 # How to use
-1. Add this jar file as a dependency in your Java Project
+1. Add CreateConnection.jar file as a dependency in your Java Project
 2. Create a CreateConnection Object where you want to make a network request

    ```CreateConnection createconnection = new CreateConnection(baseUrl);```